TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- web input lag - collect entropy before swapping buffers

-- render "please be patient" OVER leaderboards

 - "download native client" in the right top

-- web: prevent right click from triggering context menu (preferred), or...
-    - ...always capture mouse when editor/proj selector is open
-    - note though right clicks will be useful even in the main menu for server browser/catalogue

 - clicking outside should close buy menu too

 - always allow changing maps when alone on the server

-- web: handle escape correctly so we dont have to double tap it
-    - just detect if mouse is released and if so autotrigger the ingame menu

-- why the heck is fps counter more FPS than wait_swap?

 - we can't just omit posting commands as we might skip existential ones?
     - actually no because then the existential commands won't be posted

-- disable crashed last time popup

 - OpenAL fixes to emscripten
     - case 0x200 /* AL_SOURCE_DISTANCE_MODEL */: